mbensmida/sphinx-poc/docs/Administration/Applications/Manage_Portlets_and_Gadgets.rst

    the portlet.
 The portlet can be made public to everyone or restricted to specific groups.

-       **Note**
+.. note:: If you set the \* permission to a group, all users of that group will have the right to view this portlet, regardless of their membership role.

-       If you set the \* permission to a group, all users of that group will have the right to view this portlet, regardless of their membership role.
-See the `Setting Access permission on a portlet <#PLFUserGuide.AdministeringeXoPlatform.ManagingPermissions.SettingAccessPermissionOnPortlet>`__
+	      See the :REF:`Setting Access permission on a portlet <ManagingPermissions.SettingAccessPermissionOnPortlet>` section for details on how to assign the access permission on a portlet.

-       section for details on how to assign the access permission on a portlet.
+4. Click Save And Close to accept your changes, then click |image279| to quit the Edit Inline Composer/ Page Editor page.

-Click Save And Close to accept your changes, then click |image15| to quit the Edit Inline Composer/ Page Editor page.
+.. _ManagingPortletsAndGadgets.AddingGadget:

 Adding a gadget
 ---------------